-Device: Controller Board Main MCU - ATxmega256A3U-AU Manufacturer: Atmel Type: Microcontroller
+Device: Controller Board Main MCU - ATxmega256A3U-AU

+Manufacturer: Atmel Type: Microcontroller

 The Controller Board Main MCU is responsible for controlling the operations of the USB, Keyboard and Mouse, CAC, and front panel board.
-It also is responsible for communications with the Video board.
 No other source can independently power the Controller Board Main MCU other than the TOE.